Skip to main content

 What is TLS-RPT?

 TLS-RPT (Transport Layer Security Reporting) is a standard defined by RFC 8460.
-It allows sending mail servers to report TLS negotiation failures to the receiving domain.
+It lets sending mail servers report TLS negotiation failures to the receiving domain.
+One DNS record is all it takes.

 Example DNS record: